 The Garmin Edge 820 has been kicking around since late 2016 with early reviews rather mixed and generally frustrated.
-Step forward two years, several software updates and a price drop later, and perhaps the Garmin Edge 820 deserves another look?
-So, here’s my first-hand 2018 Garmin Edge 820 review with tips.
+Step forward three years, several software updates and a price drop later, and perhaps the Edge 820 deserves another look?
+So, here’s my REVISED DOWN first-hand 2019 Garmin Edge 820 review with tips.

 The Garmin Edge 820 is nicely weighted (67.7g) and my first impression was “Wow, tiny!“.
-Today, I’m often reminded how well built this product is, from a manufacturer with unparalleled experience in the GPS field.
+Today, I’m often reminded how well built this product is, from a manufacturer with unparalleled experience in this field.

 TIP 1 • There’s no negative effect to protecting the screen of your Garmin with a self-adhesive protector.
 Fitting can be fiddly but their worth the effort, protecting the screen from false touches, weather, dust and snot.

-TIP 2 • Garmin included a really useful tether point at the base of the Edge 820.
+TIP 2 • Garmin did include a really useful tether point at the base of the Edge 820.
 I clip-tether my Garmin to my bars for two reasons, 1) possibility of loss due to accident or mount failure, and 2) reduce the risk of it being swiped by a passing tea-leaf!
-You’ll find my DIY security tether products in the Amazon links down below.
+I may undo mine soon, I honestly wouldn’t miss it based on my recent experience.

 Features features features.. the list is mind-blowing, you can find them here EDGE 820 SPEC for reference, but in this review I want to remain focused on the device rather than dig into feature detail.
 Suffice to say, there are so many features built-in to the Garmin Edge 820 it’s hard to imagine any cyclist left wanting for more.